DNI9/9-to-fine/README.md

-# 9-to-Fine
+# ChronoTask

-Welcome to **9-to-Fine**, where productivity meets style!
-This isn't just another task management app—it's your personal assistant for conquering the day with flair.
-Organize your tasks, track your time, and vibe to some lofi beats while you're at it.
-Whether you're a night owl or an early bird, 9-to-Fine has got your back.
+Welcome to **ChronoTask**, your ultimate productivity companion!
+This app is designed to help you manage your tasks, track your time, and stay focused with a touch of lofi vibes.
+Whether you're planning your day or reflecting on your progress, ChronoTask is here to make it seamless and enjoyable.

 ## Features

 ### Task Management

-- Create and organize daily tasks
+- Create, edit, and delete tasks effortlessly
-- Drag-and-drop interface for moving tasks between days
+- Organize tasks by date with a clean and intuitive interface
-- Mark tasks as complete
+- Mark tasks as complete and track progress
-- Automatic organization by date
-- Today's section always visible for quick access
+- "Today's Tasks" section for quick access to daily priorities

 ### Time Tracking

-- Start, pause, and stop time tracking for each task
+- Start, pause, and stop timers for individual tasks
-- Accurate time tracking persists across browser sessions
+- Persistent time tracking across sessions
-- Real-time timer display in HH:MM:SS format
+- Real-time timer display with accurate calculations
-- Total time automatically calculated and saved
+- Total time spent on tasks automatically updated

-### Data Persistence

-- Tasks automatically saved to localStorage
+### Reports and Insights

+- Generate daily, weekly, and monthly task reports
-- Maintains task state and timing data between sessions
+- Visualize task completion trends and time allocation
-- Robust error handling for storage operations

 ### User Experience

 - Toggle lofi background music for a focused work environment
 - Integrated YouTube player for seamless playback
 - Switch between light and dark themes
-- Persistent theme settings saved in localStorage
+- Persistent theme and music settings saved in localStorage

+### Notifications

+- Enable reminders for upcoming tasks
+- Customizable notification settings

+### Data Persistence

+- Tasks and settings saved securely using Supabase

 ## Technical Stack

 - **Frontend Framework**: React 19 with TypeScript
-- **State Management**: React Hooks (useState, useCallback, useEffect)
+- **State Management**: React Context and custom hooks
 - **Drag and Drop**: @hello-pangea/dnd
 - **Icons**: react-icons
+- **Backend**: Supabase for authentication and data storage
 - **Build Tool**: Vite
 - **Development Tools**: ESLint, TypeScript